Definition of Cultural Diffusion

 - Western adoption of Eastern cuisine.

-- Words in the English vernacular that come from other languages, such as French, Swahili, and Arabic.
+- Loan words in the English lexicon that come from other languages.

 - Plural: cultural diffusions